Yandex Cloud

 • all-requests: Limits all incoming requests.

 • --security-profile-id: Yandex Smart Web Security security profile ID.
-This is an optional setting.
-A security profile allows you to enable WAF and filter incoming requests, limiting their number for protection against malicious attacks.
+A security profile allows you to filter incoming requests, enable WAF, and set limits on the number of requests for protection against malicious activities.
 For more information, see Security profiles.
+This is an optional parameter.

 Result: